 Your Baby This Month

 Your baby's heart is pumping about twenty-five quarts of blood each day, and a lattice of blood vessels can be seen through his translucent skin, which is starting to develop a coat of fine downy hair called lanugo.
-His, or her, gender is apparent since the external sex organs have now fully differentiated, but it will take a combination of luck and technical skill for an ultrasound operator to reveal if you have a son or daughter.
+His, or her, sex is apparent since the external sex organs have now fully differentiated, but it will take a combination of luck and technical skill for an ultrasound operator to reveal if you have a boy or girl.

 Your Body's Changes

-While twenty-five to thirty-five pounds is the average suggested total weight gain for a pregnancy, your height and build will influence that number.
+While 25 to 35 pounds is the average suggested total weight gain for a pregnancy, your height and build will influence that number.
 Underweight women and women with multiple pregnancies (twins or more) will be expected to gain more; overweight women will be encouraged to gain slightly less.

 If your provider hasn't mentioned a weight goal for your pregnancy, ask for your weight goal and record it here.